 Organic Excellence offers two gluten and GMO free joint pain relief therapies to provide you with a safe and effective alternative to over-the-counter and prescription medications.
 Carefully chosen ingredients proven to relieve pain and inflammation are combined to bring fast, noticeable results.

 Joint Pain Therapy penetrates deep into your skin to relieve the pain and stiffness associated with degenerative conditions.
 Use regularly for a long-term increase in joint mobility.

-Inflammation Relief Therapy targets the aches, pain and stiffness caused by inflammation with key ingredients like Glucosamine Sulfate, Pregnenolone, Ginger Extract, MSM, and Emu Oil.
+Inflammation Relief Therapy targets the aches, pain and stiffness caused by inflammation with key ingredients like Glucosamine Sulfate, Ginger Root Extract, and Dimethyl Sulfone (MSM).
 It also brings excellent results when applied to sprains, bruises and soreness caused from over-exertion.

 Medical Disclaimer: This information is for educational purposes only.
 It is not intended to replace the advice of a licensed medical doctor.
 Organic Excellence does not diagnose, treat, cure, or prevent any disease.
 If you have or suspect a mental or physical health condition, please see your healthcare provider.